Pages

 Monday, November 29, 2010

-Variation XIV E.D.U. with 'Ein feste Burg'
+Variation XIV (E. D. U.) with "Ein feste Burg"

 Edward Elgar

-The concluding movement of the Enigma Variations has the initials E.D.U. and the fitting subtitle Finale.
-The initials come from the first three letters in the German spelling of Elgar’s first name, Eduard.
-His wife gave him the affectionate nickname “Edoo” based on this German rendering.
-The initials E.D.U. suggest the Germanic origin of the unstated Principle Theme (Ein feste Burg).
-Contained within theses initials for Elgar’s musical self portrait is a reference to an acronym found extensively in the private correspondence of General Charles Gordon.
-The initials D.U. form the Latin equivalent D.V., an apotropaic meaning Deo Volente – God willing.[1]
-Elgar used the initials D.V. in his own personal correspondence.[2]
-It is remarkable Elgar planned to compose a symphony in honor of General Gordon shortly before beginning work on the Enigma Variations.
-Knowing Gordon’s disdain for earthly honors and recognition, Elgar likely realized the best way – the right way – to honor Gordon would be to pay musical homage to Gordon’s God and Savior.
-To be consistent with Gordon’s fervent belief in and practice of hidden charity (the kind Jesus described as when the right hand knows not what the left is doing[3]), Elgar honors within the Enigma Variations the hidden God (le Dieu caché) with a hidden theme, and a hidden tribute to a hidden Friend to all, Jesus of Nazareth.
-In the final analysis, the Enigma Variations are a Christogram wrapped in a cryptogram concealed in an enigma.
+Remarkably, Elgar planned to compose a symphony in honor of General Gordon shortly before beginning work on the Enigma Variations.
+Knowing Gordon’s disdain for earthly honors and recognition, Elgar likely realized the best way to honor Gordon would be to pay musical homage to Gordon’s God and Savior.
+To be consistent with Gordon’s fervent belief in and practice of hidden charity (the kind Jesus described as when the right hand knows not what the left is doing [3]), Elgar honors within the Enigma Variations the hidden God (le Dieu caché) with a hidden theme, and a hidden tribute to a hidden Friend to all, Jesus of Nazareth.
+In the final analysis, the Enigma Variations is a Christogram wrapped in a cryptogram concealed in an enigma.

 Conclusion